 - BA, Albert-Ludwigs-University Freiburg, Germany 2014

 Katja’s research interests are in feminist theory, affect, protest cultures, social transformation, social justice, textile crafts and the phenomenology of making.

-Her monograph Social Transformation and Making Meaning: The Everyday Textures of Feminist Activism (Bloomsbury, forthcoming 2023) critically engages with a diverse set of text(ure)s: novels by African-American women writers; the US based youth organization the Social Justice Sewing Academy; the Afghan‒European embroidery initiative Guldusi; Bangladeshi sweat shop workers; the Pussyhat Project and the Women’s March on Washington.
+Her monograph Needlework, Affect & Social Transformation: The Everyday Textures of Feminist Activism (Bloomsbury, forthcoming 2023) critically engages with a diverse set of text(ure)s: novels by African-American women writers; the US based youth organization the Social Justice Sewing Academy; the Afghan‒European embroidery initiative Guldusi; Bangladeshi sweat shop workers; the Pussyhat Project and the Women’s March on Washington.
 Thus, it follows different trajectories of meaning-making across the textured web of everyday feminist life lines and considers the personal positionality of makers within systems of power.
 The book argues that practices of needlework and their narrative representations open people up to the possibility of thinking and feeling differently about themselves and their relationships with others.
 As a result, people may become oriented towards new everyday imaginaries of social transformation committed to the dismantling of patriarchy and white supremacy.

 She is currently in the process of developing a next research project which will expand her previous work on affective tension in transnational feminism in relation to whiteness, anti-racist practice, textile crafts and George Yancy’s (2018, 2012) concept of suturing.

 The Pussyhat Project: Texturing the Struggle for Feminist Solidarity

 Stitched Encounters: An Exploration of the Afghan-European Embroidery Initiative Guldusi